 Along with seeing the status change on the bids page, you’ll also receive an email notification if you are outbid.
 The funds from your original bid will be deposited back into your wallet.
 If the auction is still live, you can place another bid higher than the current bid by clicking on “Bid again.”

 After you place the new bid, your wallet will prompt you to confirm the new transaction.

 I won the auction!
 Is the artwork mine now?

 If you are the highest bidder, the reserve price has been met, and the countdown timer has expired, then — congratulations! — you won the auction.

-Make sure to claim your NFT soon after you win an auction.
-By claiming the NFT, you’re removing it from escrow and transferring it to your wallet.
+Make sure to settle your NFT soon after you win an auction.
+By settling the NFT, you’re removing it from escrow and transferring it to your wallet.
 This will simultaneously remove the corresponding ETH funds from escrow and send them directly to the artist.

-To claim your NFT, click “Bids” in the upper right section on any page.
-Select “Claim your NFT” next to the artwork you won.
+To settle your NFT, click “Bids” in the upper right section on any page.
+Select “settle your NFT” next to the artwork you won.
 Your wallet will prompt you to confirm the transaction.
 Confirm the transaction and pay a gas fee to complete the process.
 Wait for the transaction and transfer to complete.
 Track the status by clicking “View on Etherscan.”

 This completes transfer of ownership of the artwork from the creator to you.